 Sri Lankan Dhal Curry (Parippu) Dhal curry

-On my quest for stable food of the tea country, I learned that Dhal curry makes for the most loved choice in every house.
+On my quest for stable food in the tea country, I learned that Dhal curry makes for the most loved choice in every house.
 The masoor dhal or red lentils are cooked with spices and coconut milk.
-They are preferred with both breads and steamed rice.
+They are preferred with both pieces of bread and steamed rice.
 I am sure this reminds you of Kerala in India.
 Sri Lanka has its own unique and tantalizing version.

 Pol Sambol (coconut relish)

 Pol sambol is something that will make you addicted.
-Finely grated coconut with onions, chili powder, lime juice and some coconut milk makes a very refreshing treat for every plate.
+Finely grated coconut with onions, chili powder, lime juice, and some coconut milk makes a very refreshing treat for every palate.
 Coconuts are a very important and commonly used ingredient in Sri Lanka and thus this one is a spicy relish.
 It makes for a great side dish.
-It is one of the most versatile dish for it can be eaten with anything and everything.
+It is one of the most versatile dishes for it can be eaten with anything and everything.
 I always looked for it as an accompaniment with rice and string hoppers.
-I had the best pol sambol at Upali’s by Nawaloka, a local restaurant that offers some of the best Sri Lankan flavours.
+I had the best pol sambol at Upali’s by Nawaloka, a local restaurant that offers some of the best Sri Lankan flavors.

 Sago drink (Tapioca)

 No trip to Sri Lanka is complete without indulging in Wood Apple juice or shake.
-This was a real discovery for me because until I travelled to Sri Lanka.
+This was a real discovery for me until I traveled to Sri Lanka.
 I had no clue that there was a fruit called wood apple.
-My first encounter with it was in the form of wood apple shake and I quite liked it.
-When I was told it is a wood apple, I actually went looking for it in the market.
-For the uninitiated, I must share that it is a fruit with hard brown shell with a rough exterior.
+My first encounter with it was in the form of a wood apple shake and I quite liked it.
+When I was told it is a wood apple, I went looking for it in the market.
+For the uninitiated, I must share that it is a fruit with a hard brown shell with a rough exterior.
 Once it ripens the pulp is used to make wood apple drinks and shakes.
-The fruit is known as “divul” in Sinhala.
+The fruit is known as the “devil” in Sinhala.
 It is available throughout the year.